ojenning/dnafx-editor/README.md

 	./dnafx-editor -IGE -c 35

 If you have custom presets, either because you downloaded one somewhere or you edited one of the existing ones locally, you can upload it on one of the slots on the device.
-To do that, you first need to provide the preset you want to upload (using either `-b` or `-p`, as we've seen before), and then specify the slot to put the preset into (1-200).
+To do that, you first need to provide the preset you want to upload (using either `-b` or `-p`, as we've seen before), and then specify the slot to put the preset into (1-200) via `-u`.
 This command, for instance, will upload a "Gary Moore" preset I downloaded in PHB format on [guitarpatches](https://guitarpatches.com/patches.php?unit=DNAfxGiT) to slot 200:

 	./dnafx-editor -IGE -u 200 -p ../presets/GARY\ MOORE.phb

 Of course, you can always restore one of the original presets by just re-uploading them again to their original spot (assuming you backed them up first with `-s`).

+All those features can also be performed interactively, if you launch the tool in interactive mode with `-i`.
+When you do that, the tool won't shut down after performing the things you asked to do in the command line arguments, but will wait for your commands.
+The following is an examples of how to import the "Gary Moore" preset programmatically, for instance:

+	import-preset phb "../presets/GARY\ MOORE.phb"

+Type `help` for a more comprehensive list of the currently supported CLI commands.

 This is, in summary, what the tool allows you to do for now.
 Hopefully further revisions will add more features.